-Fig. 101 A: Vehicle on a bend.
-B: Motorcyclist driving
+Fig. 95 A: Vehicle on a bend.
+B: Motorcyclist driving ahead out of range of the laser sensor.

-Fig. 102 Other vehicles changing lanes
+Fig. 96 Other vehicles changing lanes.

 The City Safety Assist function has physical limits, and has limits determined by the system itself.
 In certain circumstances, this may produce reactions from the City Safety Assist system, that are late or unexpected by the driver.
 For this reason, always pay due attention and if necessary, intervene.